AI for Pharma

 From pharma

-• 01Chief Information Officers
+• 01Chief Commercial Officers

-• 07Heads of Commercial
+• 06Heads of Commercial Analytics

-• 08Heads of Manufacturing and Quality
+• 08GMs of Data and Infrastructure

 From technology